sakjain92/Fractional-GPUs/README.md

 sudo scripts/mps_stop.sh
 ```

-## Add new applications
+## Port new applications
 Following steps need to be taken to add support for partitioning in new
 applications.
-(All applications should be added under programs/ directory.
-Additionally, application which are part of cuda samples (distributed by Nvidia)
-should be kept under programs/cuda_samples/)

-### Creation
-* Make directory under programs/ or programs/cuda_samples/
-* Add all code

 ### Header Files
 * fractional_gpu.h needs to be included in any file calling host side API